RetroReversing/retroReversing/pages/articles/Ghidra/GhidraDecompilingIntroduction.md

 ---
 # Using Structures in Ghidra
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Y-BhEfbg7C4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-In this tutorial, we will learn how to use structures in Ghidra by applying them to data and navigating through the program using cross-references.
+In this section, we will learn how to use structures in Ghidra by applying them to data and navigating through the program using cross-references.
 We will also learn how to change the function signature to improve data presentation and how to create an array and apply it to a global offset [^3].

 ## Setting Up Structures in Ghidra